alirezaahmadi/Bag-of-Visual-Words/README.md

 Now you are ready to run the code:
 ## How to run code
-you have 3 differnet modes to run the code
+you have 3 different modes to run the code:

+first navigate into */bin* folder:

+        cd ../bin/

 1. loading dataset and building feature space and saving them as binary files

         ./BoVW 1 *Dataset_path w.r.t to /bin folder*